Can You Shave a Double-Coated Dog? Why You Never Should (UK Guide)

 Monitor for signs of cold stress such as shivering or reluctance to go outside

 Remember that external coats cannot fully replace the sophisticated thermal regulation system of a natural double coat, so extra vigilance is required.
+If you're in Kent, our Folkestone dog groomers directory lists professionals experienced with double-coated breed recovery and proper de-shedding techniques.

 Protect your dog's paws during harsh winter conditions!
 This 100% natural balm contains nourishing Omega-3, Omega-6, Hemp Seed Oil, Vitamin E, and Shea Butter.
 Perfect for soothing and protecting dry, cracked paws from salt, ice, and cold pavements.
 Safe to lick and petroleum-free.